Using This Site

-About Family Travel Photos.com
+About Family Travel Photo

+I hope you'll read this page before you go through any other information on Family Travel Photos.com.
+No, it's not driven by some narcissistic need for attention on my part.
+The reason you should know a little about us is so you understand where our opinions come from and can calibrate them with your own needs and priorities.
 For example, if you're a 23 year old marathon runner, your perspective of what constitutes an "exhaustingly long walk" would be different than ours would be.
-If you listen to Country Music, you might be disappointed with our referral to a place with "wonderful music in the background" . . . if the music happens to come from a jazz trio or a string quartet.
-If you like the convenience of a large hotel and its staff, you might not appreciate our penchant for rental apartments and hotels.
+If you listen to Rap Music, you might be disappointed with our referral to a place with "wonderful music in the background" . . . if the music happens to come from a jazz trio or a string quartet.

+Before you take our opinions as gospel, you ought to know where our opinions come from.
 With that in mind, I'm going to list out some things about us that influence our opinions and travel decisions.

 So Who Are We?

 We live in your standard suburban area so our perspective of an urban area will be different than you city dwellers.
-My wife is, at heart, a country girl but I'm totally domesticated.

 People in Texas tend to commute larger distances than those in other parts of the country.
-It's nothing for us to jump in the car and drive 200 miles in a day; I have family in the Midwest who consider a 15 mile drive to be worthy of an overnight trip.
+It's nothing for us to jump in the car and drive 200 miles in a day; I have family in the Midwest who consider a 15 mile drive to be worthy of an overnight stay.

 All that's to say that physical exertion factors into our opinions and our choices for tourist attractions.
 If you're younger and/or more physically active, you can take our references to physical exertion with that in mind.